Abraomukas/AstroLabs-final-project-backend/CONTRIBUTING.md

     git checkout -b "<meaningful-branch-name>"
     ```

-    When it comes to naming your branch, bare in mind it should be meaningful enough as for your tea mmates to know what you are up to.
+    When it comes to naming your branch, bare in mind it should be meaningful enough as for your teammates to know what you are up to.
 Read the **Coding conventions** below for some guidelines.

     After creating your branch, run the following command to let _Git_ know there is a new branch: